-The Office of Accessibility recommends that courses which have out of classroom experiences such as internship, Co-op, and clinical settings utilize the Out of Classroom Learning Experiences Statement.
+The Office of Accessibility recommends that courses which have out of classroom experiences such as internship, Co-op, and clinical settings utilize the Experiential Learning and/or Supplemental Learning Statement in conjunction with the Standard Syllabus Statement.
 This statement should be used to address the uniqueness of these settings.

-The Office of Accessibility recommends the following Out of Classroom Learning Experiences statement:
+The Office of Accessibility recommends the following Experiential Learning and/or Supplemental Learning Statement: